realA10001986/Remote/README.md

 This setting is for using the Futaba's original battery level meter.
 If this meter isn't connected to the control board, this setting has no effect.

 If unchecked, the level meter stays at zero, which is the default.
-If checked, the level meter shows a fictious battery level of around 75%.
+If checked, the level meter shows a fictitious battery level of around 75%.

 Please note that the meter does not show actual battery level; the built-in battery monitor, as described below, only works through the Stanley display.